Weiwei Wu

 John Singer Sargent

-Here is my CV.
+Here is my (very old) CV.

-- 16. Infinite connected components of the space of symplectic forms on ruled surfaces << Click me!
+- 17. C0-rigidity of the Hamiltonian diffeomorphism group of symplectic rational surfaces << Click me!

-- Submitted, arXiv:2507.14636. (with Jianfeng Lin)
+- Preprint not intended to be submitted, arXiv:2507.14636. (with Jianfeng Lin)

 - We provide an infinite family of diffeomorphic symplectic forms on ruled surfaces, which are pairwise non-isotopic.
 This answers a uniqueness question regarding symplectic structures up to isotopy on closed symplectic four-manifolds.
+(The above paper became part of the following joint paper)

 - 15. Symplectic Torelli groups of rational surfaces